Covid-19 inquiry ‘an opportunity for candour’ from Stormont leaders

 The UK-wide inquiry opened hearings in the Northern Ireland capital on Tuesday morning.

-Relatives of local people who died during the pandemic wore red and held pictures of their loved ones as they arrived at the Clayton Hotel for what they said was an “important day”.
+Relatives of some of the local people who died wore red and held pictures of their loved ones as they arrived at the Clayton Hotel for what they said was an “important day”.

 The inquiry’s hearings in Belfast will run for three weeks and are designed to provide an opportunity to look in depth at the decisions taken in Northern Ireland.